marcinia-sudo/2DECFL2ndOrder/README.md

 # 2DECFL2ndOrder
-A computation of two dimensional Extremely Correlated Fermi Liquid Green's function to 2nd Order in lambda
+This progam  computes the two dimensional Extremely Correlated Fermi Liquid Green's function to 2nd Order in $\lambda$ expasion